survivejs/webpack-book/manuscript/introduction.md

 This book wouldn't have been possible without the original "SurviveJS - Webpack and React" effort.
 Anyone who contributed to that, deserves my thanks!
 You can check that book for more specific attribution.

-Thanks to Mike "Pomax" Kamermans, Cesar Andreu, and many others who have contributed direct feedback for this book!
+Thanks to Mike "Pomax" Kamermans, Cesar Andreu, Dan Palmer, and many others who have contributed direct feedback for this book!